CamelliaQg118/STMCCL/README.md

 # STMCCL(DOI:10.1109/JBHI.2025.3586483)
-An official source code for paper "Cluster-guided contrastive learning with masked antoencoder for spatial domain identification based on spatial transcriptomics", accepted by IEEE Journal of Biomedical and Health Informatics 2025 (https://ieeexplore.ieee.org/document/11072285).
-Any communications or issues are welcomed.
+An official source code for the paper "Cluster-guided contrastive learning with masked autoencoder for spatial domain identification based on spatial transcriptomics," accepted by IEEE Journal of Biomedical and Health Informatics 2025 (https://ieeexplore.ieee.org/document/11072285).
+Any communications or issues are welcome.
 Please contact qigao118@163.com.
-If you find this repository useful to your research or work, it is really appreciate to star this repository. ❤️
+If you find this repository useful to your research or work, it is really appreciated to star this repository. ❤️
 ## Overview:
 ![Gao1](https://github.com/user-attachments/assets/3e2542b7-79b5-40ed-8d02-369e1956b8bf)

-STMCCL a novel self-supervised learning framework that jointly trains a masked autoencoder and cluster-guided contrastive learning.STMCCL has been applied to seven spatial transcriptomics datasets across platforms like 10X Visium, Stereo-seq, and Slide-seqV2, proving its capability to deliver enhanced representations for a range of downstream analyses, such as clustering, visualization, trajectory inference, and differential gene analysis.
+STMCCL, a novel self-supervised learning framework that jointly trains a masked autoencoder and cluster-guided contrastive learning.
+STMCCL has been applied to seven spatial transcriptomics datasets across platforms like 10X Visium, Stereo-seq, and Slide-seqV2, proving its capability to deliver enhanced representations for a range of downstream analyses, such as clustering, visualization, trajectory inference, and differential gene analysis.

 ## Requirements: